 People are usually very attached to their business

-Often people tell me their business feels like their baby, metaphorically speaking.
+Often people say their business feels like their baby, metaphorically speaking.
 When you nurture something for many years, of course it feels personal.
 Building and running a business takes a lot of time and effort.
 By the time you’re ready to retire or move on, you may want to get out — but there’s often still an attachment there.
 You don’t want to see it fall apart.

 Don’t leave it too late